While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 There are a few developed campgrounds nearby if you require the additional amenities.
 Those closest to Travertine Hot Springs include Paradise Shores, Bridgeport Reservoir, and Willow Springs Motel & RV Park.
 These are all within 10-15 minutes drive from Travertine Hot Springs, have excellent reviews, and offer full RV hook ups at comparable rates.

-It’s also worth noting that gas in Bridgeport is very expensive (around $5/gallon when we visited July 2021).
+It’s also worth noting that gas in Bridgeport is very expensive (around $5/gallon as of January 27, 2023).
 Try and fill up elsewhere on the way if possible!

 Due to their easy access, the Travertine Hot Springs are regularly enjoyed by locals and visitors alike.
 To ensure they remain open for future visitors please be respectful of the area.
 Read the following section carefully to help protect this natural marvel!